Who is Fix Chicago?

 DATA ANALYTICS BUSINESS PROJECT:

-The only way to truly understand the current landscape of our municipal shelter system and challenges is to gather data and conduct business analysis on key metrics that will enable us to create a strategic plan for the programs that will help reduce shelter intake while also increasing fostering and/or adoptions.
+The only way to truly understand the current landscape of the Illinois shelter system and challenges is to gather data and conduct business analysis on key metrics that will enable us to create a strategic plan for the programs that will help reduce shelter intake while also increasing fostering and/or adoptions.